cxl-micron-reskit/famfs/markdown/vm-configuration.md

 # Creating VMs that share a virtual devdax device from the host

 This recipe works as follows:
-1. In the hypervisor system that will host the VMs, create a simulated /dev/dax device.
-Or you can use an actual /dev/dax memory device.
+1. In the hypervisor system that will host the VMs, create a "container" for the VM's dax device.
+This can be any of the following:
+    - A file (there are advantages to this if you aren't using real CXL memory)
+    - A simulated devdax device in the hypervisor host
+    - An actual CXL devdax device attached to the hypervisor host
 2. Configure one or more VMs that have a virtual pmem device backed by a file or /dev/dax device in the host.
 More than one VM can have a virtual pmem device backed by the same file or device in the hypervisor, resulting in a shared memory device in the VMs.
 3. Inside the VMs, convert the shared pmem devices to devdax mode.

-The reason we use a pmem device in the VMs is that libvirt and qemu do not currently support virtual devdax devices backed by a file or memory device in the hypervisor.
-Since pmem devices can be converted to devdax mode, we can have either pmem or devdax shared memory across VMs.

 ## Background

-Qemu supports virtual pmem devices, which can be backed by a shared file or device -- but it does not support virtual devdax devices.
+Qemu supports virtio pmem devices, which can be backed by a shared (or non-shared) file or devdax device -- but it does not support virtual devdax devices.
 This is usable because a pmem device can be converted to devdax mode, at which point a fully functional devdax device (e.g. ```/dev/dax0.0```) will appear in its place.